-FIGURE 1.STRATEGIC Approach Model.
+Figure 1.
+Strategic Approach Model.
+(Arreguin-Toft, 2005; Figure 3)

-Source: [Arreguin-Toft, 2005; Figure 3]

-electronic warfare (EW) and cyber-attack devices provides a layered perimeter to augment the current systems with persistent deterrence that mimics the security patrols used in modern defensive operations.
+In this work, we consider the current C-UAS approach and technologies and assert that instituting a constellation of aerial security patrols tasked with UAS interdiction will provide installation commanders a more robust method for countering the asymmetric threat posed by UASs.
+Networking stand-in electronic warfare (EW) and cyber-attack devices provides a layered perimeter to augment the current systems with persistent deterrence that mimics the security patrols used in modern defensive operations.

 This paper will begin with a discussion on what makes a modern defense-in-depth approach successful, then move onto a more technical discussion on electronic warfare and cyber-attack methods.
-Additionally, this paper will cover the countermeasures currently in procurement by the Department of Defense (DOD) and Department of Homeland Security (DHS).
-Finally, this paper will conclude with two examples scenarios in which this framework could be adopted by the DOD and DHS acquisition communities to create the most effective means of countering unmanned aircraft.
+Additionally, this paper will cover the countermeasures currently in procurement by the Department of Defense (DoD) and the Department of Homeland Security (DHS).
+Finally, this paper will conclude with two example scenarios in which this framework could be adopted by the DoD and DHS acquisition communities to create the most effective means of countering unmanned aircraft.